Listening to the same song over and over again.

 “Have a good brekkie stop.
 Truck stops are much better value than Maccas and the meals are so big that kids are full until lunchtime.
 Stop for morning tea and lunch at playgrounds or parks.
 This is much easier if you have packed food for both breaks.”

 “Definitely frequent stops!
 We always stop somewhere for lunch where my daughter can run around and use up some energy.”

 “Our first road trip with our daughter was when she was 9 months old.
-I took her Bumbo seat to use as a highchair at rest stops, I hid toys in the front so when she became restless I had something ‘new’ for her to play with and we drove as much as we could during nap-times.”
+I hid toys in the front so when she became restless I had something ‘new’ for her to play with and we drove as much as we could during nap times.”

-“My DS is 8 months and we’re taking a road trip to Vegas next week from LA — it’s about a 4-5hr drive.
+“My son is 8 months and we’re taking a road trip next week—it’s about a 4-5hr drive.
 We’ll be taking: four made-up bottles; multiple toys to entertain him; little snacks that he can eat ie: teething biscuits that keep him entertained for a while and his favourite bedtime teddy and blanket”

 “For the toddlers and older get a few cheap toys or old toys they haven’t seen before, wrap them like presents and you have very effective tools for those ‘OMG moments’ that you can just hand over while driving.
 Make sure they are within reach of you.”

 “What works for us is prepping our son (2.5yrs).
 Like, the day before, we start saying, ‘tomorrow we are going on a big long drive to see Grandad Mike!’
 Helps that we have done it a few times, so he knows what to expect.”